Officiel-TinkerThink/Traffic-Sign-Classification/README.md

 ## Objective

-The goal of this project is to build an AI system that can identify traffic signs in images using a convolutional neural network (CNN) trained with TensorFlow.
+The goal of this project is to build an AI system that can identify traffic signs in images using a convolutional neural network (CNN) trained with PyTorch.

 ## Background